 Tribute to Philo T. Farnsworth, “The Father of Television”

 Philo T. Farnsworth, the Idaho farm boy inventor, conceived a model for electronic television, while watching wheat fields blow in the wind, in 1922 at the age of 14.
-He went on to register over 100 television patents and lived to see his invention transmit images of astronauts on the moon in 1969, making all of his sacrifices worthwhile.
-His statue, as the Father of Television, is in the Capitol Retunda.
+He went on to register over 100 television patents and lived to see his invention transmit images of astronauts on the moon in 1969.
+His statue, as the Father of Television, is in the Capitol Rotunda.

 The First Video Camera: “The Image Dissector” Tube

-Farnsworth specifically studied electricity, and he put it to use powering the family washing machine, sewing machine, and even the lights in the barn.
+Farnsworth specifically studied electricity.
+He put it to use powering the family washing machine, sewing machine, and even the lights in the barn.
 At the age of 13, he invented a theft-proof ignition switch for automobiles, earning a $25 first prize.
-He discovered some science magazines that had been left in the attic of an old farmhouse before his family moved in.
+He discovered some science magazines that had been left in the attic of an old farmhouse.
 Among other things, the magazines contained articles about television and about the electron particle.
-Farnsworth, who had been raised to be a farm boy, read these magazines and thought more and more about inventing and building a real television.
+Farnsworth, read these magazines and thought more and more about building a real television.

 He was 14 when he was plowing a potato field with the help of a horse-drawn plow.
 As he crossed the field repeatedly, turning one line of dirt at a time, he realized that it would be possible to draw a picture with electron beams in the same line-by-line way.
-In 1921, he wrote and handed in a paper to his ninth grade chemistry teacher and lifelong inspiration, Justin Tolman, with a description and a diagram of the first television.
+In 1921, he wrote and handed in a paper to his ninth grade chemistry teacher and lifelong inspiration, Justin Tolman.
+On it was a description and a diagram of the first television.

-Actually building the television took a long time, but Farnsworth (who by then was a little more than 21 years old) made the first electronic transmission of a single, smoky line on September 7, 1927; he first transmitted the face of his wife, Elma (he called her Pem), on October 19, 1929; and he transmitted an image of the moon August 25, 1934.
-Farnsworth later credited his wife for inventing television with him; she also helped make the first tubs, drew the technical sketches, and wrote his biography.
+Actually building the television took a long time.
+Farnsworth (who by then was a little more than 21 years old) made the first electronic transmission of a single, smoky line on September 7, 1927.
+He first transmitted the face of his wife, Elma or “Pem,”on October 19, 1929.
+He transmitted an image of the moon August 25, 1934.
+Farnsworth later credited his wife for inventing television with him.
+She helped make the first tubs, drew the technical sketches, and wrote his biography.
 He said, “You can’t write about me without writing about us — we are one person.”
 He filed for his first television patent in 1927.
 The number was 1,773,980, and the patent involved the design of a camera tube.
 Another patent, 1,773,981, was for the cathode ray tube (CRT) that formed the television screen.

 Once he and Pem had built something that worked, Farnsworth had a new problem.
-No one else had come up with a purely electronic system like his, but two other men (John Logie Baird and Herbert E. Ives) had created mechanical ones that used a spinning disk and spiral perforations that could be used to scan images.
-Worse, Radio Corporation of America (RCA) owned competing patents that had been filed by Vladimir Zworykin, and RCA did not want to pay royalties to Farnsworth.
+No one else had come up with a purely electronic system like his.
+Two other men (John Logie Baird and Herbert E. Ives) had created mechanical ones that used a spinning disk and spiral perforations that could be used to scan images.
+Worse, Radio Corporation of America (RCA) owned competing patents that had been filed by Vladimir Zworykin.
+RCA did not want to pay royalties to Farnsworth.